 Thank you for your interest in our Level 1 – Lean Awareness in Manufacturing online training course.
-Watch the video below to learn more about our Level 1 – Lean Awareness course.
+Click on the image below to watch a short video to learn more about our Level 1 – Lean Awareness course.

 Lean Awareness Training Package

 On this page, is information about our introductory level course from our 10 Steps to become a Lean Enterprise program.